As of 17 March 2020

 The Urgent Access Clinic (Walk in Service at Brackley Health Centre) is CLOSED, and will remain closed until further notice.

-If you have symptoms associated with coronavirus including a new continuous cough and or a high temperature, you are advised to stay at home for 7 days.
+If you have symptoms associated with coronavirus including a new continuous cough, or a high temperature, or you have a reduced sense of taste or smell you are advised to stay at home for 7 days.

 Do not book a GP appointment or attend your GP practice.
 If you live with other people, they should also stay at home for at least 14 days, to avoid spreading the infection outside the home.

 If your symptoms are serious, or get worse, NHS 111 has an online coronavirus service that can tell you if you need further medical help and advise you what to do.

 Only call 111 direct if you are advised to do so by the online service or cannot go online.

 For the latest COVID-19 advice please visit www.nhs.uk/coronavirus.

 Please note, if you are found to have misled a member of staff regarding these symptoms, or are not self isolating appropriately, you will be asked to leave the surgery immediately, and you may face a fine of £1000 under the Health Protection (Coronavirus) Regulation 2020.

 If you need to speak to a doctor for a NEW, URGENT medical problem and do NOT have COVID-19 symptoms please call the surgery on 01280 702436